Skip to main content

 This means you need to look at where your portfolio sits and plan ahead for your current clients or any new business that you’re trying to acquire.
 For example, you may have a client that has two or three adjustments they need to make in order for the policy terms to be offered in a year’s time.
 If you’re a week out of renewal and prompt your client, who is often busy running their own business, and those risk issues are not resolved, you may have difficulty placing that risk again in a harder market.

-"Set up a prompter through the year to get into a workflow," advises John.
-"You’re giving the end client enough time to do it.
-You're giving yourself a calendar invite or prompt to ask the question... and you can engage the insurer early on so that minor issues won’t hinder their decision in a tougher market.
-It’s getting into that routine and doing that on mass scale for all clients."
+“Set up a prompter through the year to get into a workflow,” advises Talbot.
+“You’re giving the end client enough time to do it.
+You're giving yourself a calendar invite or prompt to ask the question… and you can engage the insurer early on so that minor issues won’t hinder their decision in a tougher market.
+It’s getting into that routine and doing that on a mass scale for all clients.”

 Build a relationship with your insurer

 Another element of success in both a hard and soft market is to build a strong relationship with your insurer.
-"The best way to work with insurers is to gain that element of trust.
+“The best way to work with insurers is to gain that element of trust.
 Really get to understand the type of risk appetite each insurer has, because it’s going to be slightly different.
-Once you understand the risk profile that insurers are looking for, that then gives you the ability to place business," says Boyes.
+Once you understand the risk profile that insurers are looking for, that then gives you the ability to place business,” says Brown.

-It’s also imperative when you work with your insurer that you tell them everything - warts and all.
-"Then we will do our best to push that through for you.
+It’s also imperative when you work with your insurer that you tell them everything – warts and all.
+“Then we will do our best to push that through for you.
 Tell us the good and the bad.
 We’ll work with you on it.
 It’s about trust.
-It’s about knowing that everything is 100% accurate and transparent."
-It’s not only important to building trust, but in keeping your client protected, adds Boyes.
+It’s about knowing that everything is 100% accurate and transparent.”

 Be transparent with your clients

-"Most brokers will be doing a fact find about two or three months out.
-So that’s where you can make a phone call to your client and check in," says Boyes.
-"You should have a fairly good idea by then whether or not the premiums are going to go up.
+“You should have a fairly good idea by then whether or not the premiums are going to go up.
 You can warn them at that time.
-It helps set expectations."
+It helps set expectations.”

 Related article: Guide to coaching customers